Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Game developement is fun and a lot less scary than first anticipated
+- Game development is fun and a lot less scary than first anticipated
 - Learned basics of Unity
 - Learned basics of Github
 - Learned basics of C#